rollem-discord/rollem-discord/packages/ui/markdown/privacy-policy.md

 ### Information that is stored indefinitely
 The following data is stored in [a PostgreSQL database managed by Digital Ocean][do-managed-db] until you delete it.
 Access is restricted by IP to the applications that connect to the database and a few authorized developers.
-You may [read Digital Ocean's Privacy here][do-pp].
+You may [read Digital Ocean's Privacy Policy here][do-pp].

 Some of the information may eventually be deleted to clean up inactive accounts and free up space.
-Active user's data will never be deleted without warning.
+Active users' data will never be deleted without warning.
 - Your Discord ID
 - An internal ID, mapped from your Discord ID
 - The first date we created a database entry for you